DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-lanzjacob/README.md

 * I was also introduced to the Caesar Cipher.
   - This method was used by Julius Caesar.
   - It is executed by shifting each letter in a message three letters forward in the alphabet.

+#WEEK 11
+####Graph Theory
+* This week, we were introduced to the concept of Graphs.
+* I learned that graphs are structures that contains vertices which are interconnected through the edges.
+* I also learned about the degree of a vertex.
+It is the number of connections a vertex has or in a simpler term, it is the nubmer of edges connected in a vertex.
+* We were also introduced to the Handshaking Theorem.
+It is a formula to get the number of edges when the number of vertices and degrees are given.

+#####Euler Circuits and Paths
+* This week, we also learned about Euler Circuits and Paths.
+* We were introduced to the problem through the Konigsberg Problem.
+* An Euler circuit is a simple circuit that passes through every edge present in the graph and goes back to the start without repitition.
+* An Euler path, on the other hand, is a path that contains all edges but doesn't go back to the start.
+* I also learned that an Euler Circuit contains vertices all with even degrees.
+Meanwhile, an Euler Path must always contain two vertices with odd degrees.

+####Hamilton Circuits and Paths
+* Hamilton Circuits and Paths were also introduced to us.
+* It is more complicated than Euler Circuits and Paths.
+* A Hamilton Circuit is a circuit that contains all the vertices and goes back to the starting vertix without repitition.
+* A Hamilton Path is a path that passes through all the vertices without repitition.
+* I also learned that if there is a pendant in a graph, then it doesn't contain a Hamilton Circuit.
+If it has 3 or more pendants then you can immediately conclude that it doesn't have a Hamilton Path.

+####Matrices of Graphs
+* We were also introduced to the adjacency matrix of a graph.
+* A 1 in an adjacency matrix means that the two vertices are connected while a 0 means otherwise.

+####Isomorphism in Graphs
+* Two graphs are isomorphic if their vertices have the same connections even though they are not same in position.

+####Planar and Nonplanar Graphs
+* I learned that Planar graphs are graphs that can be represented without edges that are crossing each other.
+While a Nonplanar graph is a graph that can't be represented without edges having to cross even after a lot of modifications.
+* Kuratowski's Theorem
+  - If a graph contains a K3,3 and K5 graph therefore it is non-planar.

+#WEEK 13
+####Graph Coloring
+* This week, we learned all about Graph Coloring.
+* It is the process of assigning a certain color to a vertex but adjacent vertices must not have the same color.
+* The number of colors used in coloring a graph is called the chromatic number.
+* I also learned about the Four Color Theorem.
+It says that a planar graph must have a chromatic number that is less than or equal to four.

+####Trees
+* We were also introduced to the concepts of Trees.
+* A tree is an undirected graph which has vertices connected to each other representing a hierarchical structure.
+* A rooted tree is a tree wherein the root vertix is specified.
+All the edges are directed away from this vertix.
+* An m-ary tree, on the other hand, is a tree whose internal vertices have no more thn m children.
+* An ordered rooted tree is a tree that contains children that are ordered.
+The order is the value of the child on the left side is less than the parent's value while the right side is greater.

+####Automata Theory
+* It was our last day for DISMATH :( and we discussed about Grammar and Language and the Automata Theory.
+* The automata theory is the study on the laws of computation.
+* We also learned about a finite-state machine.
+* We also learned that a vending machine is a finite-state machine.

+#READING ASSIGNMENTS
+####Tree Traversal
+####Spanning Trees
+####Relations and Their Properties
+####n-ary Relations and Applications
+####Representing Relations
+####Closures of Relations
+####Equivalence Relations
+####Partial Orderings